littledan/import-map-feature-tests/README.md

 ### Customized built-in elements

-Everyone's talking about custom elements, and Framework X works to build on them as closely as possible, helping it to be lightweight, efficient and composable.
+Everyone's talking about custom elements, and the X Framework works to build on them as closely as possible, helping it to be lightweight, efficient and composable.
 Mosaic, Lynx and HotJava all implement [autonomous custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Autonomous_custom_elements), but [customized built-in elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Customized_built-in_elements) is only supported by Mosaic and HotJava at the moment.
 The X Framework wants to use customized built-in elements for improved initial render time and accessibility in its component library, and use alternative, lengthy, component-specific JavaScript logic when this is not possible.

 The X Framework's component library includes some components that, internally, use customized built-in elements.
 The component `"/component.mjs"` has a fallback `"/component-legacy.mjs"` for when customized built-in elements are not available.
 The import map includes the following: